VANNEMPALLI-ISWARYA/VANNEMPALLI-ISWARYA/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [ishu43383@gmail.com](mailto:ishu43383@gmail.com)
-* 🧠  I'm learning Java Full Stack
+* 🧠  I'm learning Java Full Stack.
-* 🤝  I'm open to collaborating on Real-world projects
+* 🤝  I'm open to collaborating on Real-world projects.

 ### Skills